-From bare fiber to finished product, each skein takes 4 to 6 days to make.
-On this page, I'll share the steps of hand dyeing these colorful skeins.
+From bare fiber to finished product, each skein of yarn or yard of fabric takes 4 to 6 days to make.
+On this page, I'll share the steps of hand dyeing these colorful fibers.

-All Modus Operandi Fibers yarn and goods are dyed with botanical and natural dyes.
+All Modus Operandi Fibers yarn and fabrics are dyed with botanical and natural dyes.
 To maintain consistency and quality of signature colors, dyes are purchased from a trusted natural dye supplier and recipes are used for Signature Colors.
-Dye left over in the bath is reused for limited colorways and other naturally dyed goods.
-Yarn bases are purchased from a U.S. supplier that sources non-mulesed wool from South America and the U.S.
+Dye left over in the bath is reused for limited colorways.
+Yarn bases are purchased from many U.S. suppliers that source and spin non-mulesed wool from the U.S. South America.

-Most Limited + Seasonal yarn and goods are dyed with flowers, leaves, fruits, and seeds from my garden and local restaurants.
+Most Limited + Seasonal yarn and goods are dyed with flowers, leaves, fruits, and seeds from my garden, neighborhood and local restaurants.

-I maintain a garden with dozens of natural dye plants.
-Dye pots prepared with garden botanicals usually take 2 days to make, and may include weeks or months of collecting and drying dye material.
+I maintain a garden with dozens of natural dye plants, and forage for black walnuts and sumac when available.
 Examples of botanical ingredients collected from restaurants include avocado pits and onion skins.

 Fiber is soaked in water to start the process, then placed in a mordant bath, heated, and soaked for hours to prepare for dyeing.

-Once the yarn is prepared and dried, it's ready for the dye bath.
+Once the fiber is prepared, it's ready for the dye bath.

-Before dyeing, the yarn is once again soaked in water.
-A dye bath is prepared with natural or botanical dyes.
-Yarn is placed in the dye bath and usually heated for up to 2 hours.
-Some yarn is dipped in a post-mordant bath to shift colors.
-Cooled, dyed yarn is then rinsed thoroughly to remove excess dye particles.
+Before dyeing, fibers are once again soaked in water.
+A dye bath is prepared with natural and botanical dyes.
+Yarn, fabric or fibers are placed in the dye bath and usually heated for up to 2 hours.
+Some fibers are dipped in a post-mordant bath to shift colors.
+Cooled, dyed fiber is then rinsed thoroughly to remove excess dye particles.

-To learn more about gardening and natural dyeing, check out Dirt + Dye resources here.
+To learn more about gardening and natural dyeing, check out Dirt Dye Make.